Skip to main content

 • Support Vector Machines (SVM)

-Lazy learning | Classification of models
+Lazy learning | Classification of Models

 • k-Nearest Neighbors (k-NN)